St. Anthony Gas Station Shows Empathy Over Surging Prices: 'We Hate Our Prices Too'

 “There’s nothing they can do about it either, so to pay $5 a gallon of gas, it hurts the wallet, but you have to,” said Mohs.

-There has been a nationwide record high for gas prices the last 13 days in a row.MORE NEWS: Record Gas Prices Are Forcing Minnesotans To Rethink Summer Travel
+There has been a nationwide record high for gas prices the last 13 days in a row.MORE NEWS: A Look At How We Get To Skyrocketing Gas Prices

 Nineteen other states, including Washington D.C., have already surpassed $5 per gallon for unleaded.